 Is There Any Role for High-Frequency Oscillatory Ventilation (Hfov) for Ards in 2013?

-Dr. Michael Baram, Assistant Professor, Division of Pulmonary and Critical Care, at Thomas Jefferson University / Hospital comments on two sister articles in the recent issue of New England Journal of Medicine: Ferguson, et al & Young G, et al on use of high-frequency oscillation for acute respiratory distress syndrome
+Dr. Michael Baram, Associate Professor, Division of Pulmonary and Critical Care, at Thomas Jefferson University / Hospital comments on two sister articles in the recent issue of New England Journal of Medicine: Ferguson, et al & Young G, et al on use of high-frequency oscillation for acute respiratory distress syndrome

 Acute respiratory distress syndrome (ARDS) in adults complicates a variety of illnesses and continues to have a high mortality rate of about 40%, despite application of the latest advances in mechanical ventilation ("lung protective ventilation" with lower tidal volumes).
 Over two decades, clinicians have anecdotally applied a counter-intuitive form of mechanical ventilation called high-frequency oscillatory ventilation (HFOV) with very low lung volumes (far less than anatomic dead space) and ultra-high respiratory rates.
 This approach has theoretical appeal based on lowering over-distension and increasing mean airway pressures (which may lower atelectrauma).